Is IoT a Reason To Learn C?

 Where does C fit in?
 It's unnecessary, if you just want to learn basic security best practices.

-If you want to really understand how exploits work, and some advanced protections, you need to understand how your program and your data are arranged in memory, what
+If you want to really understand how exploits work, and some advanced protections, you need to understand how your program and your data are arranged in memory, what actually happens in the hardware to when your asynchronous timer goes off, etc. For that, C is the language to learn.
+Java programmers know how to use Java.
+C programmers know how Java works, internally.
+The bad guys writing exploits are (typically) C programmers, they can defeat your PHP or Python program because they know how PHP and Python work internally.

+You've always used languages with automatic garbage collection, so you mostly don't have to worry about freeing memory after you use it?
+Great.
+You don't know how and when memory is freed, and what happens when a hacker exploits a "use after free" to execute code that he's put into the variable you think no longer exists.

+To be clear, I'm not saying that people need to *use* C to write secure software.
+I'm saying that if you *learn* C, you'll learn a lot that applies to advanced security knowledge in any language.
+Higher level languages are most commonly written in C; if you know how things are done in C you'll understand what your high-level language is doing behind the scenes.
+You'll understand your Ruby software much better if you understand how the same program works in C.

 If you're applying at a shop that does a lot of low level coding or coding on processor, memory and/or storage restricted platforms, if you're only experience is in Java or C#, I'd say your chances are pretty low.
 Walk in with a good practical grounding in C coding, I would imagine your chances go up.
 Not every shop is occupied by hipsters looking for keywords like "Python".